Overview of alpha-beta pruning and examples of algorithms and implementations

 2. board games such as Othello and Reversi: These games, like chess and shogi, also use the minimax method and alpha-beta pruning.
 Algorithms are used to explore possible combinations of moves in the game and find the optimal move.

-3. Go: Go is a very complex game and it is difficult to apply the minimax method and alpha-beta pruning directly, but they are used in combination with an algorithm called Monte Carlo Tree Search (MCTS).
+3. Go: Go is a very complex game and it is difficult to apply the minimax method and alpha-beta pruning directly, but they are used in combination with an algorithm called Monte Carlo Tree Search (MCTS) described in “Overview of Monte Carlo Tree Search and Examples of Algorithms and Implementations“.
 MCTS is a method of game search that combines random simulation and tree search, and alpha-beta pruning is to be applied as part of the tree search.

 4. computer game AI: Alpha-beta pruning is widely used in computer game AI.
 For example, it is used in chess and shogi AI, or in various games, such as real-time strategy games, to help the AI calculate optimal moves.